-- 25.1 The Employer shall recognize a Union bargaining committee composed of not more than six (6) duly elected Union members who are employees or who were employees under the most recent agreement. - 25.2 The members of the bargaining committee may be accompanied by any or all of the following: an advisor, a business agent, a staff representative, an administrative assistant, or a National Representative of the Union. - 25.3 The Union shall notify the Employer in writing of the names of the bargaining committee members named by the Union and only those bargaining committee members shall be recognized by the Employer. - 25.4 Meetings shall be held at a time and place fixed by mutual consent. - 25.5 Nothing in this agreement shall prevent its subsequent amendment by mutual agreement.
+- 25.1 The Employer shall recognize a Union bargaining committee composed of not more than six (6) duly elected Union members who are Employees or who were Employees under the most recent Agreement. - 25.2 Union bargaining committee members shall be credited a 0.5 seniority point for service on the Union bargaining committee per round of collective bargaining.
+Seniority credited shall be in addition to any seniority credited according to Article 7.9. - 25.3 The members of the bargaining committee may be accompanied by any or all of the following: an advisor, a business agent, a staff representative, an administrative assistant, or a National Representative of the Union. - 25.4 The Union shall notify the Employer in writing of the names of the bargaining committee members named by the Union and only those bargaining committee members shall be recognized by the Employer. - 25.5 Meetings shall be held at a time and place fixed by mutual consent. - 25.6 Nothing in this Agreement shall prevent its subsequent amendment by mutual agreement.